KacperGierycz/KacperGierycz/README.md

 <details>
   <summary><b>✨ IT Marker Analysis 2025 Overview </b></summary>
 <br>
 The global IT recruitment landscape in 2025 presents a mix of challenges and opportunities, influenced by technological advancements, economic shifts, and evolving workplace dynamics.
-Here's an overview: <br/>
+Here's an overview:

 **Global IT Recruitment Trends:**

+1. **Artificial Intelligence (AI) Integration:**
-Artificial Intelligence (AI) Integration: AI is increasingly being utilized to enhance the recruitment process, improving candidate sourcing, screening, and engagement.
+AI is increasingly being utilized to enhance the recruitment process, improving candidate sourcing, screening, and engagement.
 However, it's essential to manage AI implementation carefully to avoid potential biases and ensure a positive candidate experience.

-KORN FERRY | ORGANIZATIONAL CONSULTING
+2. **Focus on Critical Skills:**

-Focus on Critical Skills: There's a heightened emphasis on identifying and acquiring critical skills, particularly in areas like cybersecurity, data analytics, and AI development.
+There's a heightened emphasis on identifying and acquiring critical skills, particularly in areas like cybersecurity, data analytics, and AI development.
 Employers are prioritizing candidates with specialized expertise to stay competitive.

-RECRUITERFLOW
+3. **Flexible Work Models:**

-Flexible Work Models: The demand for remote and hybrid work arrangements remains strong.
+The demand for remote and hybrid work arrangements remains strong.
 Companies are adapting to these preferences to attract top talent, offering flexible work environments as a standard practice.

-U.S. CHAMBER OF COMMERCE
+4. **Employee Advocacy and Experience:**

-Employee Advocacy and Experience: Organizations are focusing on creating positive employee experiences and leveraging employee advocacy to attract and retain talent.
+Organizations are focusing on creating positive employee experiences and leveraging employee advocacy to attract and retain talent.
 A strong employer brand, supported by satisfied employees, is becoming a key differentiator.
-RECRUITERFLOW

 IT Recruitment in Poland: